 From above discussion, we can conclude that the compacting effect of the nucleosome reduces the length of the DNA by a factor of six.

 Second Order of Packaging

 It involves the association to form a 30nm Chromatin Fiber.
 Despite more than two decades of investigation, the structure of the 30nm fiber remains a subject of debate.
 Two models in which the nucleosomal filament is coiled have been proposed.

-Regardless of how it is accomplished, the assembly of 30nm fibers further reduce the length of DNA by a factor of seven, or by a factor of 42 altogether (i.e. nucleosome + 20nm chromatin fiber).
-That means a 30nm fiber would contain 1.26μm (1260nm) long DNA.
+Regardless of how it is accomplished, the assembly of 30nm fibres further reduce the length of DNA by a factor of seven, or by a factor of 42 altogether (i.e. nucleosome + 20nm chromatin fibre).
+That means a 30nm fibre would contain 1.26μm (1260nm) long DNA.

 Two classes of proteins that contribute to the nuclear scaffold have been identified.
 One of them is topoisomerases II and other is structural maintenance of chromosome (SMC) protein.
 Topoisomerase II is abundant in both scaffold preparations and purified mitotic chromosomes.
 Topo II regulates the degree of supercoiling and is also expected to untangle the DNA molecules of different loops when they get intertwined.